 The restricted meaning of English sick, "having an inclination to vomit, affected with nausea," is from 1610s.
 By c.
 1200 as "distressed emotionally by grief, anger, etc.; physically ill through emotional distress.
 The sense of "tired or weary (of something), disgusted from satiety" is from 1590s; the figurative phrase sick and tired of is attested from 1783.
 To worry (oneself) sick is by 1952.

-Restricted meaning "having an inclination to vomit, affected with nausea" is from 1610s; sense of "tired or weary (of something), disgusted from satiety" is from 1590s; phrase sick and tired of is attested from 1783.
-Meaning "mentally twisted" in modern colloquial use is from 1955, a revival of the word in this sense from 1550s (sense of "spiritually or morally corrupt" was in Old English, which also had seocmod "infirm of mind"); sick joke is from 1958.
+The modern colloquial meaning "mentally twisted" is by 1955, a revival of the word's use in this sense from 1550s (the sense of "spiritually or morally corrupt" was in Old English, which also had seocmod "infirm of mind").
+Sick joke is attested by 1958.

 "those who are sick, persons suffering from illness," Old English seoce, from the source of sick (adj.).
 Colloquial sense of "vomited matter" is by 1959.